 It’s been one year since Candid received the email every nonprofit dreams of: confirmation of your $15 million grant.
-As requested, we are submitting this brief annual letter on our use of these funds.
+As requested, we are submitting this brief grant report on our use of these funds.
 We have also elected to share it publicly in the spirit of transparency and mutual learning, as well as to illustrate the transformative potential of general operating support.

 While Candid has been privileged to benefit from more resources than many nonprofits, we share the pervasive challenge felt across the social sector of tight budgets, restrictive grants that can take us off mission, and a struggle to make the long-term investments needed for meaningful change.
 Not only is the size of your gift significant, its unrestricted nature allows us to place bold bets to improve the social sector’s collective future.
 Contrary to the overhead myth, non-programmatic investments in our technology infrastructure, innovation, and human capital are exactly what we need to maximize our impact.
 We applaud the example you have set in demonstrating the power of what has been called trust-based philanthropy.

-To date, we have decided to deploy just over two-thirds of your gift to:
+To date, we have decided to deploy just over two-thirds of your grant to:

 - Build an integrated product suite that streamlines data access and unleashes future expansion

 - Establish an innovation fund to seed next generation ideas

 Please note that 1 and 2 were only green-lighted last month, due to our planned leadership transition in October 2021.
 As a new CEO, I have had the rare luxury of inheriting not only a financially sound organization, but one with the ability to make major investments in our future to deliver on our mission.